Revenge on Your Mind

 Just like the Lion

-Just like the lion, you know what it feels like to be insulted and mistreated.
+Just like the lion, you know what it feels like to be insulted and abused.
 But what if you’re not satisfied with the ending of the story?
-What if you’re still hungry for the downfall of the master to balance the scales of justice?
+What if you’re still hungry for the downfall of the ringmaster to balance the scales of justice?

 It’s true.
 An eye for an eye is about restoring fairness.
-When you live in a culture where it’s every man for himself, you will be seen as a target if you don’t strike back.
-In other words, revenge is a way to discourage further attacks from predators.
-Actually, an eye for an eye is not an open invitation, but a limiting principle that keeps revenge practical and proportionate.
-Anything beyond that is an overreaction, personal, and unrestrained.
+When you live in a world where it’s every man for himself, you will be seen as a target if you don’t strike back.
+In other words, revenge is a way to discourage attacks from predators.
+An eye for an eye is not an open license, but a limiting principle that keeps revenge practical and proportionate.
+Anything beyond that is an overreaction fueled by the rage of unacceptable humiliation.

 The Invisible Shackles

-You understand that payback can chain you to a fight that’s ultimately not worth it.
-You’ve felt the costs of this fight first-hand—the obsession that drains you and the exhaustion when nothing changes despite holding on.
-But there’s a reason you still can’t let it go, despite the cost.
-There’s a reason you want to do more than just reciprocal or proportionate damage in return.
+You might understand that the need for revenge can chain you to a fight that’s ultimately not worth it.
+And maybe you’ve felt the costs of making this mistake first-hand—the obsession that drains you and the exhaustion when nothing changes anyway.
+But there’s still a reason you can’t let go, despite the cost.
+There’s a reason you still want to more than proportionate revenge.

 There’s something unresolved that keeps you coming back the fantasy of revenge, day after day.